dkleitsch/Kickstarting_with_Excel/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+Using Excel pivot tables and pivot charts, the analysis of theater outcomes based on launch date was completed.
+The results of the analysis can be found in [Kickstarter_Challenge](
 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered